johanAurel/Market-Analysis-and-Visualisation/README.md

 docker run -p 8888:8888 -v /path/on/host:/path/in/container jupyter/base-notebook
 ```

-## Importing the various Dictionaries
+## Importing the various Library

 ```python
 !pip install pandas matplotlib numpy
 ```

-For installing the dictionaries and make it be available for import
+For installing the library and make it be available for import

 ```python
 Import pandas as pd